-The Beacon Chain is a parallel blockchain independent today of Ethereum, which functions as a Proof of Stake network.
+The Beacon Chain is a parallel blockchain independent of Ethereum, which functions as a Proof of Stake network.
 After The Merge, the beacon chain will become the main consensus engine of the Ethereum network.
-The Beacon Chain launched in late 2020 and has since received millions of ETH deposits from more than 400 thousand validators, who are preparing to secure the network.
+The Beacon Chain launched in late 2020 and has received millions of ETH deposits from more than 400 thousand validators preparing to secure the network.

-It is essential to understand part of Ethereum's vision to understand The Merge, which has focused on three key areas: scalability, security, and sustainability.
-Part of the development and ideas point to the blockchain evolution, where the Merge comes into play as a central part of that vision.
+It is essential to understand part of Ethereum’s vision to understand The Merge, which has focused on three key areas: scalability, security, and sustainability.
+Part of the development and ideas point to the blockchain evolution, where the Merge is a central part of that vision.

-Scalability.
-The need to achieve greater transactional power of Ethereum, which serves to scale the blockchain.
+- Scalability.
+There is a need to achieve greater transactional power of Ethereum, which serves to scale the blockchain.
 In the transition to PoS, the number of nodes and transactions per second in the network will increase.
-The rollups and the next upgrade phase, Sharding or Fragmentation, will entirely focus on Ethereum's scalability, complementing the second layer or Layer 2 (L2) solutions.
+The rollups and the next upgrade phase, Sharding or Fragmentation, will entirely focus on Ethereum’s scalability, complementing the second layer or Layer 2 (L2) solutions.

 Why upgrade Ethereum?